StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ```

 {% hint style="info" %}
-The lines that starts with `WARNING:` are expected.
+Lines that starts with `WARNING:` are expected.
 They are generated by Groovy running in JDK 11 and can be ignored.
 {% endhint %}

-### List ElasticSearch snapshots
+### List Elasticsearch snapshots

-To list the ElasticSearch snapshots, execute the following command:
+To list the Elasticsearch snapshots, execute the following command:

 ```bash
 ./restore/list-elasticsearch-snapshos.sh